luc-chevaux/sliding-youtube-gallery/readme.txt

 == Frequently Asked Questions ==

+= Components does not work or your admin area is broken, what should you do? =

+It could be a bug or not.
+To ensure yourself that you discover a bug, before contacting me, please use a developer console (firebug, chrome, explorer, firefox console etc..) and look if you have javascript errors that could be related to this plugin.
+Sometimes, other third party plugin or simply your custom theme could cause general plugin malfunction.
+Before contacting me, please do a little investigation on your console and fix eventually javascript errors.

 = Where do I find support forum? =

 You could find more information about bugs and issues at [Sliding YouTube Gallery support forum](http://wordpress.org/support/plugin/sliding-youtube-gallery "Sliding YouTube Gallery support forum").

 = Where could I have more information about this plugin? =